-Earlier this week, as we were digging in the northeast corner of the slave quarter, we noticed a large, flat stone placed directly against the foundation wall.
+Earlier this week, as we were digging in the northeast corner of the house, which likely served as quarters for enslaved residents of Eutaw, we noticed a large, flat stone placed directly against the foundation wall.
 In all likelihood, wooden floor boards once covered this stone, but have long since burned and rotted away.
 When we removed the stone, we discovered what appeared to be a pit underneath the stone, with large pieces of pottery, a handful of bones, and other objects visible on the surface.

 Which brings us to a question: Do you ever think about the many ways that magic is incorporated into our daily lives?

 Do you pick up pennies when they’re heads-up, but not tails-up?
 Do you have a lucky coin or pair of socks?
 Have you ever heard of the local tradition of burying a little statue of St. Joseph upside-down in your yard when you want to sell your house?
 (I hadn’t, but a friend swears this is true).
 Do you believe in things like The Last Day Curse?

 People in the past also had traditions for managing the spirit world, or the unseen forces that guide our lives.
 Some European Americans used witch bottles to prevent witches from infesting their homes, others placed shoes inside the walls of their homes as a form of spiritual protection, and African Americans sometimes called upon traditional West African practices to protect their dwellings, by placing small collections of objects in specific locations in their homes – sometimes in small caches that were placed in a subfloor pit under a hearthstone, near the threshold of a door, or in an arrangement oriented to the cardinal directions.